 - Retool has Git version control unlike Jet Admin

-- Unlike Jet Admin, Retool doesn't have a hybrid deployment option - the deployment method that provides the same level of data security as on-prem but has more flexibility in terms of maintenance and updates
+- Unlike Jet Admin, Retool doesn't have a hybrid deployment option – the deployment method that provides the same level of data security as on-premise but has more flexibility in terms of maintenance and updates

 - Jet Admin comes with the option to build external portals without paying a fortune for it.
 In Retool, you'll have to pay a minimum of 10 usd per external user